jekrch/eurovision-scraper/README.md

 # Eurovision Scraper :pick:

 Eurovision Scraper is a web scraper designed to collect publicly available data from Wikipedia about the Eurovision Song Contest.
-It gathers information on voting results and participant details, which can be useful for analysis, visualizations, or building applications related to the Eurovision Song Contest.
+It gathers voting results and participant details from all contest years (1956 to the present).
+This can be useful for analysis, visualizations, or building applications related to the Eurovision Song Contest.

 ## Prerequisites